 Your money is only as safe as your employee's weakest password.

 Seven years ago, small businesses had a 20% risk of cyberattack.
 Now it's approaching 50%.
-According to Verizon’s 2024 Data Breach Investigations Report, 60% of those hit wind up closing.

 Turn on MFA for every email, CRM, payment, and admin account.

-Audit and replace weak/reused passwords regularly.
+Audit and replace weak or reused passwords regularly.

 Implement a password manager (e.g., Zoho Vault) for all accounts and personnel.

 One password in many hands is one step from everywhere.
 Once attackers breach one account, they often gain access to many.
-If one person is phished, their laptop is stolen, or they leave on bad terms, everyone who uses that login is exposed.
+If one person is phished, their laptop is stolen, or they leave on bad terms — everyone who uses that login is exposed.

 Share access via Zoho Vault without revealing passwords.